 From Palermo or Agrigento take the highway A 29 and the A 29 dir in the direction to Trapani.
 Leave it at the exit "Erice" and follow the SS 187 in direction Castellamare del Golfo.
 You can leave the highway A 29 bewteen Palermo and Mazara del Vallo at the exit "Castellamare", too, and follow the SS 187 in the direction Trapani.

 Soon you see to your right a steep dirtroad climbing Monte Monaco.
 Soon after the intersection of this road with your road, there is a turnout on your left.
-Get parked here, go back until you reach the intersection.
-This is the trailhead.
+Get parked here, go back to the intersection and start your climb.

 Though not belonging to the National Parc Parco Naturale dello Zingaro there are restrictions of camping, fire and hunting.